seerge/g-helper/docs/README.md

 ### Recommendations (optional)

-- It's **not recommended** to use an app in combination with Armoury Crate services, because they adjust the same settings.
+- It's **not recommended** to use the app in combination with Armoury Crate services, because they adjust the same settings.
 You can [uninstall it using AC own uninstall tool](https://dlcdnets.asus.com/pub/ASUS/mb/14Utilities/Armoury_Crate_Uninstall_Tool.zip?model=armoury%20crate).
 Just in case, you can always install it back later.

 - It's **not recommended** to have "ASUS Smart Display Control" app running, as it will try to change refresh rates and fight with g-helper for the same function.
 You can safely uninstall it.